Risk management objectives and scope

 - Risk management is a continuous process that is subject to improvement to reflect changes in the external and internal environment.

-- Purpose of risk management is to analyze and manage all opportunities and threats that the company may encounter.
-By exploiting opportunities and reducing threats, Neste gains competitive advantage.
+- The purpose of risk management is to analyze and manage all opportunities and threats that the company may encounter.
+By exploiting opportunities and reducing threats, Neste gains a competitive advantage.

 - Risks are managed as an integrated part of planning, decision making, and operational processes with a defined structure of roles and responsibilities.

-- Sufficiency of risk treatment actions and controls is monitored in a systematic way.
+- Sufficiency of risk treatment actions and controls is monitored systematically.

 Risk management framework and principles